Television in Qatar: History

+Programming

 Children's programming

-Children's programming first began in 1979 when the first episode of educational program Iftah Ya Simsim, the Arabic-language version of Sesame Street, was launched and aired on Qatar TV.
+Children's programming began in 1979 when the first episode of educational program Iftah Ya Simsim, the Arabic-language version of Sesame Street, premiered on Qatar TV.
 The series was produced by the Joint Program Production Institution of the Gulf Cooperation Council and released in three parts in 1979, 1982, and 1989, respectively.
 Qatari audiences tuned into the show in large numbers throughout the 1980s and 1990s.
 During this period, children's programs were aired in the afternoon.

 Following Iftah Ya Simsim, viewers watched Qaf, a locally-produced program focused on traffic safety, presenting messages and guidance in a simple, educational format.
-The next children's series was Jassim's Adventures, produced by Qatar Television in 1985 and filmed in Studio 4.
+The next children's series was Jassim's Adventures, produced by Qatar TV in 1985 and filmed in Studio 4.
 The series starred Ghazi Hussein, Hadya Saeed, Ahmed Mubarak, and Adel Al-Ansari.

-The program Hobby Club was hosted by television presenter Fawzi Al-Khamis, and marked the first appearance of news anchor Jassim Abdulaziz.
+The program Hobby Club was hosted by television presenter Fawzi Al-Khamis in the 1980s, and marked the first appearance of news anchor Jassim Abdulaziz.
 The Hobby Club showcased talents in singing, drawing, and playing musical instruments.
-The judging panel included artist Ghanem Al Sulaiti, who was then the drama producer at Qatar Television, artist Ali Abdul Sattar, and the Al Jazeera Musical Band.
+The judging panel included artist Ghanem Al Sulaiti, who was then the drama producer at Qatar TV, artist Ali Abdul Sattar, and the Al Jazeera Musical Band.

-Throughout the 2000s, Umm Khalaf presented many children's programs on Qatari television.
+Throughout the 2000s, Umm Khalaf presented many children's programs on Qatari television channels.
 She collaborated with Al Jazeera Children's Channel, recording a three-episode series that brought Qatari folk culture to a wider audience.
 She also contributed to children's programming on Qatar TV, providing educational content about traditional practices and hosting the channel's Fi Al Saha program for 6 months.
-She hosted the program Suwalif Umm Khalaf on Qatar TV's sister channel Qatar 2, where she narrated folkstories.
+She hosted the program Suwalif Umm Khalaf on Qatar TV's sister channel Qatar 2, where she narrated Qatari folk stories.